rhaversen/SeedGPT/README.md

 Each cycle follows a deterministic pipeline.
 The LLM controls two decisions: what to change and how to change it.
 Everything else — git, PRs, CI, merging, memory — is handled by code the agent wrote (and continues to rewrite).

-1. **Wake up** — Clone its own repo, load persistent memory
+1. **Wake up** — Clean up stale PRs from previous failed runs, then clone its own repo
-2. **Plan** — A planner model reads the codebase, reviews past notes, searches memories, and commits to a single focused change
+2. **Plan** — A planner model reads the codebase index, recent git log, code coverage from the latest main CI run, unused function analysis, and persistent memory (notes + reflections), then commits to a single focused change
+3. **Branch** — Create a feature branch for the planned change
-3. **Build** — A builder model receives the plan and implements it using structured code edits, with full access to read files, search the codebase, and inspect structural diffs
+4. **Build** — A builder model receives the plan and implements it using structured code edits, with full access to read files, search the codebase, and inspect structural diffs
-4. **Ship** — Create a branch, apply edits, push, open a PR
+5. **Ship** — Commit, push, and open a PR
-5. **Verify** — Wait for CI.
+6. **Verify** — Wait for CI.
 If checks fail, the builder analyzes errors and retries with the full conversation history
-6. **Merge or learn** — Squash-merge on success, record the failure on exhaustion
+7. **Merge or learn** — Squash-merge on success, close the PR and delete the branch on exhaustion
-7. **Measure** — Extract code coverage from the CI run and store it in memory so the planner can track quality over time
-8. **Reflect** — A reflection model reviews the entire planner and builder conversation and writes an honest self-assessment that goes into memory
+8. **Reflect** — A reflection model reviews the entire planner and builder conversation and writes an honest self-assessment stored as a memory
-9. **Rebuild** — The merge triggers CI/CD, building a new image and deploying the updated agent
+9. **Retry or rebuild** — If the plan failed, start a fresh plan from step 2.
+On success, the merge triggers CI/CD, building a new image and deploying the updated agent

 The agent then starts its next cycle as a new version of itself.

+## Context Compression

+Long conversations are automatically compressed to stay within token limits.
+Write-tool inputs from earlier turns are replaced with summaries (`[applied — N lines]`), and large tool results are batched to a summarizer model that either keeps them verbatim or trims them to the most relevant sections.

 ## Memory

 SeedGPT persists memory across cycles in MongoDB:

 - **Notes to self** — Pinned notes the agent leaves for future versions: goals, observations, warnings.
 They stay visible until the agent dismisses them.
-- **Past** — Automatically recorded events: plans, merges, failures, reflections.
-Shown newest-first within a token budget.
+- **Reflections** — Automatic self-assessments written after each iteration.
+The last 5 are shown in full, the next 20 are summarized.

 During planning, the agent can search its full memory history, save new notes, and dismiss completed ones.
 Memory is its continuity — how it thinks across cycles.